 India presents a vast potential for bio-stimulants and biologicals in agriculture, especially as these products complement mineral fertilizers to enhance crop yield and quality.
 At Jihara, we believe in a full-spectrum approach to fertilization, integrating both mineral and bio-stimulant components.
 However, a major challenge in promoting bio-stimulants in India lies within the regulatory framework.
 Current regulations require bio-stimulants to undergo extensive field trials, typically over two to three growing seasons, which slows down farmers' access to these beneficial products.

-Bio-stimulants in India often include seaweed-based or organo-mineral products, which combine organic elements with essential minerals.
+Bio-stimulants or organo-mineral products, which combine organic elements with essential minerals, can create substantial value for farmers, aiding crop growth and resilience.
 These products can create substantial value for farmers, aiding crop growth and resilience.
 Additionally, bio-stimulants can be applied as coatings on standard fertilizers like urea, DAP, and NPK blends.
 When used as a coating, bio-stimulants can help control the nutrient release rate, reducing nitrogen losses through leaching and volatilization, thereby improving nutrient use efficiency.
 Coated fertilizers also help plants withstand abiotic stress, such as drought or high temperatures, more effectively.

 The potential benefits of bio-stimulants—ranging from improved nutrient retention to enhanced crop resilience—make them highly suitable for Indian agriculture.
 Embracing these innovations could significantly boost productivity and sustainability for Indian farmers.
 However, for these advancements to reach their full impact, regulatory support is needed to streamline access and approval processes.